County of Tyrol

 The (Princely) County of Tyrol was an estate of the Holy Roman Empire established about 1140.
 After 1253, it was ruled by the House of Gorizia and from 1363 by the House of Habsburg.
-In 1804, the County of Tyrol, unified with the secularised prince-bishoprics of Trent and Brixen, became a crown land of the Austrian Empire.
+In 1804, the County of Tyrol, unified with the secularised prince-bishoprics of Trent and Brixen, became a crown land of the Austrian Empire, then was part of Bavaria from 1805 to 1814 when it returned to Austrian rule.
 From 1867, it was a Cisleithanian crown land of Austria-Hungary.

 Today the territory of the historic crown land is divided between the Italian autonomous region of Trentino-Alto Adige/Südtirol and the Austrian state of Tyrol.
 The two parts are today associated again in the Tyrol–South Tyrol–Trentino Euroregion.